Flores: Modern history

 During World War II, Great Britain, the Netherlands East Indies, and the United States imposed on Japan an embargo on rubber and oil and froze Japan's overseas funds.
 This was a strong incentive for Japan to get hold of the prosperous colonies of South East Asia, and its Operation "S" targeted the Lesser Sunda Islands – including Flores.
 On 14 May 1942, Labuan Bajo was the theatre of an amphibious landing by the Japanese Army landing force, and a Japanese Navy Special Naval Landing Force (SNLF) landed at Reo.
 Japan occupied Flores until the end of the Pacific War.

 During that time, the Japanese administration and forces saw Christians as suspected Dutch sympathizers.
 They were exceedingly heavy-handed towards them in general, but not so much on Flores, where Christians were treated notably less harshly than in the neighbouring islands of Timor and Sumba.
 Remarkably, in Flores, the European priests and nuns were neither interned nor evicted throughout the occupation.
 According to Paul Webb (1986), this is because Florenese Christians were "too many to ignore": nearly half the population of Flores was Catholic and the Japanese, who could not afford to increase the size of their small occupation forces on the island, allowed European priests and sisters to stay at their posts rather than risking a general rebellion.
 (Note: Webb recalls the Shimabara rebellion that took place near Nagasaki in 1637 and 1638, when 40,000 Catholics entrenched themselves into an old castle on the Shimabara peninsula and held out against 120,000 Japanese soldiers for about four months; they were all put to death after they had surrendered.
 According to Webb, the Japanese did not want a historical repeat of it.

 Nevertheless, this did not stop them from establishing military brothels staffed with hundreds of kidnapped young Indonesian women for their troops on the island, and treating the rest of the population and the prisoners of war as badly as they did elsewhere.
 See International Military Tribunal for the Far East.)

 After the war, Flores became part of independent Indonesia.

 On 12 December 1992, an earthquake measuring 7.8 on the Richter scale killed 2,500 people in and around Maumere, including islands off the north coast.

 In 2017, two men were killed in Flores due to land disputes between warrior clans; the Mbehel, a West Manggarai mountain tribe, and the Rangko from Sulawesi island, who helped build Manggarai and were given land near Labuan Bajo by the Manggarai king.

+On 15 August 2026, an earthquake measuring 7.7 on the Richter scale struck off the coast of Flores, killing at least 53 people and injured 135 others while generating tsunamis of 1.61 meters (5 ft.
+3 in.) in height.